juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 *Research Reports* are focused, objective, inquiries into technical subjects.

-Start with this principle: Important information is presented and analyzed in the body of your document, whereas less important information is presented in an appendix.
+Start with this principle: Important information is presented and analysed in the body of your document, whereas less important information is presented in an appendix.
 (Most often, different versions of the same information appear in both places.)